BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/09.Arrays/README.md

 # Problems

-## Double the elements of an array
+## DOUBLE: Double the elements of an array
     def doubler(numbers)
         doubled_nums = []
         i = 0